WRNJ

-WRNJ (1510 kHz) is a commercial AM/FM radio station in Hackettstown, New Jersey.
-It broadcasts an adult contemporary radio format and is owned locally by WRNJ Radio, Inc.
+WRNJ (1510 AM) is a commercial radio station in Hackettstown, New Jersey.
+It broadcasts an adult contemporary radio format and is owned locally by WRNJ Radio, Inc. The studios and offices are on U.S. Route 46 in Hackettstown.

 By day, WRNJ is powered at 2,000 watts.
 But because AM 1510 is a clear channel frequency reserved for Class A WLAC in Nashville, WRNJ must reduce power at night to 230 watts.
-Programming is also heard on three FM translator stations: 92.7 W224AS in Washington, 104.7 W284AQ in Hackettstown and 105.7 W289CR in Glen Gardner.
+Programming is also heard on FM translators on 92.7, 104.7 and 105.7 MHz.

-Programming

-WRNJ plays mostly adult contemporary music and classic hits from previous decades.
-The library includes hits from the 1980s to the present.